tapsterbot/tapster-3/demo/shapes-t3+/README.md

     - If you get an error message, you are trying to convert a piece of text that has already been converted.
 Rewrite the text in a new text box, and then reopen Hershey Text and retry.
 - Save the SVG to this directory.
 - Run the Draw.drawSVG() method as normal.

+## Credits:
+Thank you to PadLex on GitHub for making the SVG to Gcode converter used for this project, and the sample code used in svgToGcode.py.
+Check out his project [here](https://github.com/PadLex/SvgToGcode)